-Upon filing bankruptcy, Charter Operating no longer has access to its revolving credit facility and relies on cash on hand and cash flows from operating activities to fund its projected cash needs.
+Upon filing bankruptcy, Charter Operating no longer has access to its revolving credit facility and relies on cash on hand and cash flows from operating activities to fund its and its parent companies' projected cash needs.
 The Company's projected cash needs and projected sources of liquidity depend upon, among other things, its actual results, the timing and amount of its expenditures, and the outcome of various matters in its Chapter 11 Cases and financial restructuring.
-The outcome of the Proposed Restructuring is subject to substantial risks.
-See Note 14 for more information on the JPMorgan Adversary Proceeding.
+The outcome of the Plan is subject to substantial risks.
+See Note 15 for more information on the JPMorgan Adversary Proceeding.